Ken-Yeung/eztool/README.md

 -   Instagram would change their web layout regularly, therefore, please check and [modify](#modifying-xpath) the elements' XPATH is correct for current version of Instagram layout before using it ( I did not update it for few months already )
 -   Chrome remote driver might not work if the version of that does not match the version of Chrome in local
+-   This script only works in CPU format of AMD

 ### Modifying XPATH